Virtual Information Session

 Program outcomes data is available upon request by contacting Jodie Seybold at email@example.com.

 Graduates will practice effectively as entry-level registered dietitian-nutritionists.

-- Program Completion: At least 80 percent of the program students complete certificate program requirements within three years (150 percent of the program length).
+- Program Completion: At least 80 percent of the program students complete program requirements within three years (150 percent of the program length).